ArthurEOrtiz/train-tracker/Documentation/project-log.md

 ### 20221101
 - 1800

     - Got the API to display the map, but I'm having trouble having the key to work in the .env.
-The example I'm followig along with is using typescript and next.js and i think there is something that i have to retool for things to work properly.
-Also whats is odd is that when i console.log the API key it will log the key twice.
+The example I'm following along with is using typescript and next.js and i think there is something that i have to retool for things to work properly.
+Also what is odd is that when i console.log the API key it will log the key twice.

     - Restarting my computer seemed to get things going and now I have some wierd glitches with git hub.